escreven/liveimport/doc/userguide.rst

 import statements would.
 If your notebook and ``symcode`` both happened to define a variable ``gamma``, reloading ``symcode`` would not overwrite your notebook's value of ``gamma``.
-Though it isn't implemented this way, you can think of LiveImport as re-executing the registered import statements associated with a reloaded module.
+Though it isn't implemented this way, you can think of LiveImport as re-executing the registered import statements when a module reloads.

 Hidden Cell Magic
 -----------------